AdelAbdelsamed/IROB_KTH/README.md

 ### Observations:
 1. **Kidnapping**: The robot must detect if it has been manually moved and react appropriately to regain its true position and avoid collisions.
 Test by manually "kidnapping" the robot during the implementation.
 2. **Cube Dropping**: During navigation, the cube may be manually removed from the robot's gripper.
 The robot must detect this failure and retry the placing task.
 3. **Localization**: The robot uses a particle filter for localization.
-You must use the state of the particle distribution to determine when the filter has converged.
+The state of the particle distribution must be used to determine when the filter has converged.
 4. **No True State Usage**: Do not use the true state of models (e.g., `/gazebo/model_states`) to check if the cube is grasped or if localization has failed.

 ---